 GPS, Radar, VHF, and AIS from companies like Garmin, Raymarine, Icom, Standard Horizon, and Lowrance have been key contributors to electronics production and integration at different demands and expectations.

 The Global Yacht Electronics Market can be segmented into following categories for further analysis.

-Automatic Identification System (AIS) is the name given to an international maritime communications protocol developed back in the late 90s.
-AIS is now one of the most widely used and significant navigation safety technologies since the introduction of radar.
+Automatic Identification System (AIS) is the term given to a worldwide marine communication network that was built in the late 1990s.
+AIS has become one of the most widely used and important navigational safety technologies since the invention of radar.

-The system was originally developed as a collision avoidance tool to enable commercial vessels to ‘see’ each other more clearly in all conditions and improve the helmsman’s information about his surrounding environment.
-AIS is a MESH network using real-time data communications technology.
+The technology was first designed as a collision avoidance tool to let commercial vessels see each other more clearly in all situations and to increase the helmsman’s knowledge about his surroundings.

 The AIS network is a MESH network that employs actual data technology.
 The International Maritime Organization (IMO) created the standard to reduce the danger of accidents in the ocean when boats are out of range of any land-based system and cannot rely on a centralised network.